Turkey is the export-hub for detonating cords; a crucial component for IEDs used by ISIS and Jabhat al Nusra affiliates

 On June 1, the second day of Turkey’s nationwide protests that began in Istanbul’s Gezi Park, Ethem Sarisülük, a laborer and human-rights activist, was shot in the head by a policeman in Ankara.
 After spending 13 days in intensive care, Ethem’s heart stopped, and his family announced his death on June 14.
 Ten days later, Ahmet Şahbaz, the police officer who killed Ethem, was released from jail by a judge on the grounds that he acted in self-defense, a move that was greeted with a lot of anger on social media and in the streets.
 (Ahmet’s trial was suspended by a judge last week, and advocates criticized this as another way the government was helping to protect the police.)
 READ MORE

-After studying Economics at Middle East Technical University, I started working as a reporter at Cumhuriyet Daily in 2011, and in late 2012 I launched the witness storytelling platform Turkiye’den Siddet Hikayeleri.
+After studying Economics at Middle East Technical University, I started working as a reporter at Cumhuriyet Daily (print) in 2011, and in late 2012 I launched the witness storytelling platform Turkiye’den Siddet Hikayeleri.
 In 2013, I began writing columns, and then working as a full-time reporter for Daily Birgun (print).
-After a brief spell at Diken.com.tr (online), in 2018 I began working as an investigative journalist for Medyascope (online), mainly writing on conflict, non-state violent organizations, and radicalization.
-Political-economy of environment and energy, and human rights are among my other professional fields of interest.
+After a brief spell at Diken.com.tr (online), in 2018 I began working as an investigative journalist for Medyascope (online), mainly writing on conflict, non-state violent organizations, radicalization, political-economy of environment and energy.
 I am an alumnus and research fellow of the AHDA Program of the Institute for the Study of Human Rights, Columbia University in the City of New York.
-I pursue an amateur rugby career too; I have been a part of Ankara-based ODTU SK‘s and Istanbul Ottomans RFC‘s setups for over 8 years, and played for New York City side Gotham Knights RFC for a season, and participated in Turkish Rugby Union National Team’s several international test matches.
+I pursue an amateur rugby career too; I have been a part of ODTU SK‘s and Istanbul Ottomans RFC‘s setups for over 8 years, and played for New York City side Gotham Knights RFC for a season, and participated in Turkish Rugby Union National Team’s several international test matches.

 TÜRKİYE’DEN ŞİDDET HİKAYELERİ